dlstreamer/pipeline-server/docs/building.md

-  [--pipelines path to pipelines directory relative to /path/to/Projects/video-analytics-serving or NONE] [--base-build-context docker context for building base image] [--base-build-dockerfile docker file used to build base image] [--build-arg additional build args to pass to docker build] [--base-build-arg additional build args to pass to docker build for base image] [--tag docker image tag]
+  [--pipelines path to pipelines directory relative to /path/to/Projects/video-analytics-serving or NONE] [--base-build-context docker context for building base image] [--base-build-dockerfile docker file used to build base image] [--build-options additional docker build options that run in the context of docker build. ex. --no-cache] [--build-arg additional build args to pass to docker build] [--base-build-arg additional build args to pass to docker build for base image] [--tag docker image tag]